pierangeloc/ray-tracer-zio/pres/deckset.md

 ```
 ---

-^ Now that we have a live implementation of our AT, let's see if we can run our rotation
+^ If I provide the ATModule with the missing dependency, i.e. an implementation of the MatrixModule
-### Affine transformations - running
+### Transformations - running

 [.code-highlight: 1]
 [.code-highlight: 1-5]